8 Ways To Fix Ctrl F Not Working On Windows 10 & Windows 11

 In case there is no issue with your DLL file, it could be that the search bar is popping up on the opposite side of the screen in your Microsoft Word and you’re not noticing it.

-With some new Windows updates, the search bar may appear on the left side of the screen as opposed to the right you’re used to.
+With some new Windows updates like Windows 12 coming soon, the search bar may appear on the left side of the screen as opposed to the right you’re used to.

 If you find this annoying and you’d like to change the settings so that the Ctrl+F command opens up the search menu on the right side of the screen while you’re using Word, you can adjust the settings accordingly in ribbon options.